pandilladivya/volunteers-android/README.md

 Volunteers Android  is a mobile application which helps to manage the Volunteers at an event.
 We want to provide Systers’s affinity groups a method of collaborating, organizing, and promoting their individual events (i.e. meetups, local workshops, etc).
 Systers can register, login, and volunteer for events in their local city.

-You can learn more about the Systers organization, whose members work on the development of this app [here](http://anitaborg.org/get-involved/systers/) , join our mailing list [here](http://systers.org/mailman/listinfo/systers) and you can join our slack group.
-To get an invitation to the slack group [click here](http://systers.io/slack-systers-opensource/).
+Learn more about the Systers organisation and it's open source development team [here](http://anitaborg.org/get-involved/systers/).

+Join the mailing list [here](http://systers.org/mailman/listinfo/systers).
+Join our slack group(systers-opensource) or to get an invitation [click here](http://systers.io/slack-systers-opensource/).

 ## Project Setup